BA-CalderonMorales/dev-environment/docs/E2E_TESTS.md

 All E2E tests are now located in the `e2e/` directory at the root of the repository.
 The tests are implemented in Rust and organized into the following modules:

-- `distribution/`: Tests for different distribution methods (DockerHub, BitTorrent, etc.)
+- `distribution/`: Tests for different distribution methods (DockerHub, Direct Download)
 - `startup/`: Tests for the environment startup process
 - `ide/`: Tests for IDE integrations